 The Facts: Every day, many thousands of homeless men, women, children, and families are surviving outdoors, struggling to make it on Sacramento County's streets.
 These unhoused people camp under freeways, huddle in doorways, living in their vehicles, and gather on empty lots in every neighborhood.

 The Safe Ground nonprofit organization currently supports a demonstration site in downtown Sacramento, with electricity, water, showers, food storage, a porta potty, and 15 capacious tents.
 We are working towards establishing more locations.
-The City of Sacramento has watched our demonstration site prove to be an asset to the residents and the neighborhood around them, leading to the creation of their own "safe grounds" and safe parking areas.
+The City of Sacramento has watched our demonstration site prove to be an asset to the residents and the neighborhood around them since 2020, leading to the creation of their own "safe grounds" and safe parking areas.
 Tough times demand creative solutions.
 With landowner permission, vacant lots throughout the city could be made available.
 Importantly, Sacramento has public land that no one is using -- land that, through this unique approach, can offer homeless people an opportunity to build a safe, organized community where they can stay until permanent housing is possible.
 This is especially valuable for women and those with disabilities, but everyone needs a place to be!